Naga morsarang

 The naga morsarang container with the head of the Singa on the wooden stopper and the lizard-like Boraspati ni Tano on the center.

-The naga morsarang, also known as sahan, is a container which is used to store medicine in the culture of Toba Batak people of North Sumatra, Indonesia.
+The naga morsarang, also known as sahan, is a container which is used to store medicine in the culture of the Toba Batak people of North Sumatra, Indonesia.
 The naga morsarang is created out of the horn of the water buffalo.

 Description

 Naga morsarang is one of several types of container in which the datu (Batak people's ritual specialist) kept a supernaturally powerful potion.
 The naga morsarang is made of horn of a water buffalo.
 A large naga morsarang vessel measures 20.5 inch long and 10.25 inch wide.
 As a container of a powerful potion, the naga morsarang is extensively decorated with complex patterns.
 The outer surface is incised thoroughly with complex designs.
 The pointed end of the horn is carved into the shape of a seated figure of a man, or sometimes more.
 The opening of the horn is plugged with a wooden stopper.
 This wooden stopper is always shaped into a figure of the singa, a Naga-like underground figures.
 Many additional figures are sometimes carved as mounting the singa e.g. the lizard Boraspati ni Tano, a human figure, or several human figures.
 These human figures may represent the datu, owner of the naga morsarang, and the former datus, former owners of the naga morsarang.
 Others think that these figures represent characters from Batak mythology.

 A figure of a lizard, which represents the earth deity Boraspati ni Tano, is sometimes carved inside the hollow of the horn.